Marguerite Porter Zwicker: Career

 Zwicker traveled to Europe on sketching trips with fellow Nova Scotian artists.
 During her own time, she also traveled extensively in Europe, the West Indies, the United States, and across Canada.
 Zwicker used her travels as an opportunity to study and practice her craft.
 In 1959 Zwicker ventured to Europe where she recorded her experiences in a journal.
 To accompany her writing, Zwicker drew ink illustrations in her text.
 Upon returning home, Zwicker printed one hundred copies of her book and distributed it among her friends.
 The final product of her book was titled On My Own.
 During the European trip that inspired her book, Zwicker fell in love with Italy.
 She later returned to the country with sixty students, leading them on a cultural tour of painting, studying, and sightseeing between the years of 1962 and 1965.

 Zwicker typically painted three watercolours a week.
 Only a handful of Nova Scotian artists were able to support themselves on painting alone, and Zwicker became one of these such artists.
 Few Nova Scotian artists have been as popular as Zwicker became during her career.
 Zwicker believed in the idea of "art for the sake of art".
 Between 1933 and 1937, Zwicker used her studio shop in Yarmouth as a place to make and sell her art, but also as a space for art appreciation.
 One of Zwicker's most notable accomplishments was the work she completed for Canada's first art magazine, Maritime Art.

 Between 1880 and 1950, several art schools were founded including: the Victoria School of Art and Design, the Nova Scotia Museum of Fine Arts, the Nova Scotia Society of Artists (NSSA) and the Maritime Art Association (MAA).
 The increasing number of art institutions created more opportunities for artists to show their works publicly.
 Zwicker was a member and regularly exhibited her paintings with the NSSA, the MAA, and the Halifax Department of Education.
 In the United States, Zwicker showed works with the California Watercolour Society.
-On a national scale, she exhibited works with the Royal Canadian Academy of Arts, as well as the Montreal Art Association.
+On a national scale, she exhibited works with the Royal Canadian Academy of Arts, as well as the Art Association of Montreal.
 Additionally, Zwicker conducted several solo exhibitions of her own works.
 As a personal rule, Zwicker did not keep track of the work she sold to customers.
 This lack of documentation has made it difficult for Zwicker's work to be researched on a scholarly level.